Tetsu – New Menu, New Surprises

 Hire Katsu Sando (breaded pork loin sandwich)

-SGD5.80 each++
+S$5.80 each++

 One thing that I certainly haven’t expected to find on the menu is a burger.
 And this breaded pork loin sandwich has already won over many fans, in particular the busy corporate types who can only find time for takeouts.

-Each burger comes with a full slab of juicy pork loin that is simply bursting with flavor!
+Each burger comes with a full slab of juicy pork loin that is simply bursting with flavour!
 It has none of that minced meat crap too.
 What you would find is a tender cut of pork that is deep-fried in a breading made from a secret recipe.
 It’s simply mouthwatering!

 Katsu curry rice (with breaded pork, chicken or shrimp)